saif010101/PolynomialManipulation/README.md

 This project was made as a semester project for the course, Object Oriented Programming.
 This project provides user with a command line menu and provides basic arthmetic and calculus operations on polynomials.

+**Data Structures Used**
+- C++ vector was hold the terms of the polynomial
+- Addition Logic is also array-based

 ### Commands List :

 **new** `[polynomial_name]`	           *-- prompt user to add a new polynomial*\